HelloAOLab/bible-api/GENERATOR-CHANGELOG.md

 This is the log of changes for the Bible API Generator and associated tools.
 For information on the API itself, see [API-CHANGELOG.md](./API-CHANGELOG.md).

+## V1.1.0

+#### Date: 2024-07-11

+### :rocket: Features

+-   Added the ability to generate audio links for a chapter.
+    -   Currently, this is only available for the BSB translation.
+    -   Thanks to [https://openbible.com/](https://openbible.com/) for making this possible!

 ## V1.0.0

 #### Date: 2024-07-11